mazlo/lodcc/README.md

 - `--keep-edgelists`.
 If the downloaded data dump consists of several files (compressed archive) and this argument is present, the program WILL KEEP single edgelists which were generated.
 A data.edgelist.csv file will be generated nevertheless.
 Default: FALSE.

 - `--threads THREADS`.
 Control parallel execution.
-There will be only `THREADS` data sets handled at a time.
+There will be only `THREADS` datasets handled at a time.
 Default: 1.

-### Step 3: Execute Graph-based Analysis
+#### Step 3: Execute Graph-based Analysis

 ##### Command example